Contrapuntal Aspects of the Mystic Chord and Scriabin's Piano Sonata No. 5: Some Statistical Contrapuntal Properties of the Counterpoint Worlds

-In Table \ref{T:DistFuxMystic} we see the distribution of the number of contrapuntal symmetries between all intervals for the Fuxian and mystic worlds\footnote{A \emph{counterpoint world} is a directed graph, where each vertex is a counterpoint interval and there is an arc connecting valid steps.
+In Table \ref{T:DistFuxMystic} we see the distribution of the number of contrapuntal symmetries between all intervals for the selected representatives mentioned in Section 1 of the \emph{counterpoint worlds}\footnote{A counterpoint world is a directed graph, where each vertex is a counterpoint interval and there is an arrow connecting for each valid step.
 See \cite[Chapter 4]{AJM15} for further details.}.

-If you have, for instance, the step $(0+\epsilon 3$, $2+\epsilon 4)$ in the Fuxian world, there are two counterpoint symmetries that ``allow'' it.
-Contrariwise, the step $(0+\epsilon 7$, $2+\epsilon 7)$ is forbidden, for it has $0$ counterpoint symmetries.
+If you have, for instance, the step $((0,3),(2,4))$ in the Fuxian world, there are two counterpoint symmetries that ``allow'' it.
+Contrariwise, the parallel fifths step $((0,7),(2,7))$ is forbidden, for it has $0$ counterpoint symmetries.
 In the Fuxian world the maximum number of symmetries mediating in a step is $5$.
-For the $12^{4}$ possible steps (dissonance to dissonance, dissonance to consonance and consonance to dissonance steps can be considered in the extended model), we have a total of $6720$ inadmissible steps, $4992$ steps with only one counterpoint symmetry, and so on within the Fuxian world.
-In Table \ref{T:StatsFuxMystic} we find the mean and standard deviation of the distributions of Table \ref{T:DistFuxMystic}.
+For the $12^{4}$ possible steps (besides consonance to consonance also dissonance to dissonance, dissonance to consonance, and consonance to dissonance steps can be considered in the extended model), we have a total of $2400$ inadmissible steps, $4992$ steps with only one counterpoint symmetry, and so on within the Fuxian world.
+In Table \ref{T:StatsFuxMystic} we find the mean and standard deviation of the distributions of Table \ref{T:DistFuxMystic}, as well as the probability of a random pair of intervals to be valid.